 These strengths are, however, balanced against strong competition from the country's leading banks (which also translates into limited pricing power for finance companies) and relatively high regulatory/legal risks relating to changes to South Africa's Mining Charter and upcoming land reforms.
-Industry risks have also been rising as government-owned finance companies are increasingly focused on high-risk segments, in line with their development mandate, and amidst on-going challenging macro-economic conditions.
-These factors expose finance companies to heightened event risk and to sharply rising NPLs.
+Industry risks have also been rising as government-owned finance companies are increasingly focused on high-risk segments, in line with their development mandate, and because of ongoing difficult macroeconomic conditions.
+These factors expose finance companies to increased event risk and to sharply rising NPLs.
 Based on these dynamics, we have recently adjusted our Industry Risk score down to B from Ba, but in terms of the overall Operating Environment score, we decided to stay at the upper end of the range (at B1, from Ba3 previously).